crate/cloud-tutorials/docs/create/install_run_croud.rst

 Update the Croud CLI
 --------------------

-To get the latest Croud CLI version and features run:
+To get the latest Croud CLI version and features, run:

 .. code-block:: console